 You can reactivate resources by either unchecking them individually or by clicking the Actions column and selecting Restore these violations only.

 When expanding the Actions column, you can also select Advanced Suppression, which provides additional options.
 To disable the recommendation entirely, click Off in the Status column.
-Turning a recommendation OFF means that it will no longer be evaluated as part of the compliance report.
+Turning off a recommendation means that it will no longer be assessed as part of the compliance report.

 To create a new custom exception rule, click +New Exception.
-The available fields are dependent on the type of recommendation.
+The available fields depend on the type of recommendation.
 Less complex recommendations typically have fewer options.

 To add an exception using a Group Id/Name, you must provide this in the security group (resource) ID format.
 Using the ARN format does not suppress the resource.